 - Used effectively to sort out injustices and grievances

-- Let us know when something is not working for us.
+- Let you know when something is not working for you.

-- Let us know when to stand up for ourselves.
+- Help you to know when to stand up for yourself.

-- Give us the energy to make changes in our lives.
+- Give you the energy to make changes in your life.

 Should you think that you have difficulties with anger and feel you need some help, then please review this website to see who I am and what I do.
 Alternatively you can contact me on 01932 702662 or send me an email in confidence to Kevin@kevinrymill.co.uk.

 Ottershaw is a small town near to Walton-on-Thames, Weybridge, Woking, Addlestone, Chertsey West Byfleet, Staines and close to the M25 and A3.